 In an ideal bar management situation, the amount of product you sell during a given period of time and the amount of product you use during that same period would line up exactly.
 But no product is ever as profitable as you think it will be.

 In reality, every bar has to deal with theft, over-pouring and breakage.
 This variance (also known as loss or shrinkage) is one of the biggest detractors from a beverage program’s profitability.
+And at the very root of a program’s profitability is the quality and granularity of its weekly bar inventory.

 To calculate your actual pour cost, you should always factor in variance.
 Since loss directly increases your pour costs, you should consider anticipated shrinkage in your pricing to create a cushion.